Des Hasler: Manly Warringah Sea Eagles

-In 2004, Des Hasler was appointed head coach of the Manly Warringah Sea Eagles.
+In 2004, Des Hasler was appointed head coach of the Manly Sea Eagles.
 In the 2005, 2006 and 2007 seasons he led the team to the semi-finals for the first time since the late 1990s.
 Hasler gained the experience of Geoff Toovey as assistant coach in the 2007 season.
 The team was a contender in the 2007 National Rugby League premiership, and finished second on the NRL ladder, losing the grand final 34–8 to the Melbourne Storm.

 He coached Manly to a record-breaking 40–0 2008 NRL Grand Final victory over the Melbourne Storm.

 In 2008, Hasler was named the Rugby League International Federation's Coach of the Year at the RLIF Awards.

 After failing to win the 1987 World Club Challenge with Manly as a player, he won it with them as coach in 2009.

 Hasler took Manly to the finals again in 2009 and 2010, but lost a final in each year to be eliminated from the finals.

 He coached his 200th first-grade game on 13 August 2011 when Manly defeated their traditional rivals Parramatta 26–20 at Parramatta Stadium.
 The win was also Hasler's 117th win as a coach.

 In 2011, Manly finished second on the NRL ladder.
 Manly defeated North Queensland 42–8 at the Sydney Football Stadium for their first finals win since 2008.
 Manly went on to win the 2011 NRL Grand Final.
 He was named coach of the year at the RLIF Awards.

-A week after leading Manly to the 2011 premiership, Hasler signed to coach the Canterbury-Bankstown Bulldogs in the 2013 season.
+A week after leading Manly to the 2011 premiership, Hasler signed to coach the Canterbury Bulldogs in the 2013 season.
 He initially agreed to continue to coach Manly for the 2012 season, but on 11 November 2011, Manly's board of directors sacked him, alleging "serious breaches" of his contract with rumours rife of the breaches including enticing staff and players to join him at the Bulldogs from 2013.
 A number of Manly's coaching and administrative employees had announced they would be joining Hasler at Canterbury.